bigskysoftware/htmx/www/docs.md

   </button>
 ```

+Here we have a button.
+When it is clicked the `kutty-request` class will be added to it, which will reveal the spinner
+gif element.
+(I like [SVG spinners](http://samherbert.net/svg-loaders/) these days.)

-The `kutty-indicator` class uses opacity to hide and show the progress indicator.
-If you would prefer another mechanism
+While the `kutty-indicator` class uses opacity to hide and show the progress indicator, if you would prefer another mechanism
 you can create your own CSS transition like so:

 ```css